intro-to-data-science-24-workshop/12-tidymodels-tetteroo-hagemann-berdiyeva/README.md

 ## Tutorial

-The session is accompanied by a tutorial, which can be accessed [here](https://github.com/intro-to-data-science-24-workshop/12-tidymodels-tetteroo-hagemann-berdiyeva/blob/main/lab/12-tidymodels-lab.html).
+The session is accompanied by a tutorial, which can be accessed [here](https://github.com/intro-to-data-science-24-workshop/12-tidymodels-tetteroo-hagemann-berdiyeva/blob/main/practice/12-tidymodels-lab.html).

 > [!IMPORTANT]
 > If you are planning on attending the live-session of the workshop, please make sure to have the practice material ready before the session.
+As you will need our `.RData` file, cloning this repository is the easiest way to do so.
 In the best case, you will also make sure to install the `tidymodels` package before the beginning of the session.

 ## Instructors